tpope/vim-fireplace/README.markdown

 ### Transparent setup

 Fireplace.vim talks to nREPL.
-With Leiningen, it connects automatically using the `.nrepl-port` file created when you run `lein repl`.
+With Leiningen and Boot, it connects automatically using the `.nrepl-port` file created when you run `lein repl` or `boot repl`.
 If you are starting nREPL some other way, run `:Connect` and enter the host and port.
 You can connect to multiple instances of nREPL for different projects, and it will use the right one automatically.
 ClojureScript support is just as seamless with [Piggieback][].

 The only external dependency is that you have either a Vim with Python support compiled in, or `python` in your path.